 5 Simple Steps to Effective Cattle Grazing

-Grass is finally turning green, even in northern climates, and that means we’re all focused on cattle grazing.
+When grass is finally turning green, even in northern climates, that means we're switching gears to focus on cattle grazing.
 Getting beef cattle out on pasture in the summer months can simplify life and herdsmanship responsibilities, while also adding some new challenges.
 Benefits of cattle grazing for our cattle operations are well known, but overgrazing can also be a problem that reduces the forage intake and nutrient quality for our herds.